 - Make a Groundhog Day Dirt Pie – Make a box of instant chocolate pudding, according to directions, and place into small bowls.
 Crush chocolate graham crackers squares (crush until it looks like fine crumbs or dirt) and sprinkle on top of the pudding in each bowl.
 Glue a small picture of a groundhog on a Popsicle stick.
 Place in the center of the bowl of pudding.

-- Visit the Official Punxsutawney Groundhog Club Preschool Activities Page
+- Visit the Punxsutawney Groundhog Club Preschool Resources website

 Here are some ideas for National Puzzle Day on January 29: